 All Vikings gain a 140 (+4% per level) to 308 (+4% per level) point Shield, increasing in strength for each Viking alive.
 Lasts 4 seconds.

 Baleog the Fierce greatly increases Baleog's range, while also increasing his damage when all 3 vikings are together.
 Even though this Talent seems very good, it has low value when one viking die or is far from a fight.
 We recommend Spin to Win instead, since it adds too much and should be the option every time.

 Spin To Win! is essential for Vikings.
 It increases waveclear and teamfight damage, if you ever need to be part of one.
 It deals incredibly high damage to Heroes, and should be used trying to hit the most you can, or to finish one.
 However, you should be aware of your enemy's Cooldowns.
-If you go in with the 3 vikings in order to Spin a target, you become an easy target for AoE abilities, like Powerslide.
+If you go in with the 3 vikings in order to Spin a target, you become an easy target for area of effect Abilities, like Powerslide.

-Norse Force! is not an inherently bad talent, it is just unfortunately way outclassed in this specific talent tier.
-The shield provided to the Vikings is actually very strong, and will greatly increase the survivability of the little scoundrels.
-When talenting into this defensive ability however, TLV players will lose out on one of the most powerful overall talents in the TLV kit, Spin To Win!.
-Besides, at level 13 the Vikings will have Jump! available.
+Norse Force! is not an inherently bad Talent, it is just unfortunately way outclassed in this specific tier.
+The Shield provided to the Vikings is actually very strong, and will greatly increase the survivability of the little scoundrels.
+When talenting into this defensive Ability however, The Lost Vikings players will lose out on one of the most powerful overall Talents in their kit: Spin To Win!.
+Besides, at Level 13 the Vikings will have Jump! available.
 Jump! tends to be just as, if not more, effective as Norse Force! in providing the Vikings with some defensive utility.

 Level 10 Talents for The Lost Vikings